 EYPC IL Parks and Rec Mag May-June 2017 Pages 16-18

-Contact Scott Hays for a written copy of the journal outcome below.
+Contact Scott Hays to request a written copy of this article.

 Cooper, Daniel and Scott P. Hays (2007).
 “Engaging Youth for Positive Change: A Critical Analysis of Case Studies on Local Action.”
 Children, Youth and Environments 17(2), 433-453.